-2:00 P.M., (1400 hours and 00 seconds) Thursday, September 3, 2020
+2:00 P.M., (1400 hours and 00 seconds) Thursday, April 8, 2021

-Due to the COVID-19 restrictions and guidelines, the Department's bid reception desk may be closed and all bidders are encouraged submit bids online through Bid Express.
+Due to the COVID-19 restrictions and guidelines, the Department's bid reception desk is closed and all bidders are encouraged submit bids online through Bid Express.

-If a bidder is unable to submit online, please mail bid or e-mail DesignServices@fresnocountyca.gov or call (559) 600-9908 in advance, so that arrangements may be made to hand deliver your bid.
+If a bidder is unable to submit online through Bid Express, please make arrangements to submit your bid in person or by mail by e-mailing DesignServices@fresnocountyca.gov or calling (559) 600-9908.